 Easton writes in the categories of the superheroic, supernatural thriller, urban fantasy, and mystery/suspense, weaving all of those elements together.
 Simplified, speculative fiction.
-He often describes his work as a cross between the cult television show 4400 and the Netflix’s Stranger Things.
+He often describes his work as a cross between the cult television show 4400 and Netflix’s Stranger Things.

-His current project is a series titled, The Dark Corner, a collection of supernatural suspense tales which are all free for citizens of his R.I.U.
+His projects include, The Dark Corner, a novel of supernatural suspense tales that he introduces to all of the citizens of the R.I.U.
 (Reality Imagination Universe).
-To become an R.I.U. citizen, go to his sign up page R.I.U.
+To become an R.I.U.
+Citizen, go to his sign up page R.I.U.
 Citizenship Signup.